NUKIB/misp/README.md

     curl --proto '=https' --tlsv1.2 -O https://raw.githubusercontent.com/NUKIB/misp/main/docker-compose.yml
     docker compose up -d

 Then you can access MISP in your browser by accessing `http://localhost:8080`.
-Default user after installation is `admin@admin.test` with password `admin`.
+The default user after installation is `admin@admin.test` with the password `admin`.

 To delete all volumes after testing, run: